postmanlabs/postman-code-generators/README.md

 * `language` - lang key from the language list returned from getLanguageList function
 * `variant` - variant key provided by getLanguageList function
 * `request` - [Postman-SDK](https://github.com/postmanlabs/postman-collection) Request Object
 * `options` - Options that can be used to configure generated code snippet.
-Defaults will be used for the
+Defaults will be used for the unspecified attributes
 * `callback` - callback function with first parameter as error and second parameter as string for code snippet

 ##### Example: